RobertoRoos/sawIntuitiveResearchKitWiki/Components-APIs.md

 * **v 1.3**: `GetPositionJointDesired`.
 This _read_ command returns the last requested joint positions used by the PID controller.<br>
   ROS publisher: `/dvrk/<arm_name>/position_joint_desired`: `sensor_msgs::JointState`.
 Deprecated in **v 1.4**, see `state_joint_current`.

+* **v 1.3+**: `GetStateJoint`.
+This _read_ command returns the current joint positions and velocities based on the encoders and the actuator to joint coupling matrix.
+The effort is based on the current feedback provided by the FPGAQLA controllers and the coupling matrix from actuator to joint.
+On a PSM, when no tool is present, the positions, velocities and efforts are the same as encoder positions.<br>
+  ROS publisher: `/dvrk/<arm_name>/state_joint_current`: `sensor_msgs::JointState`.
+The names of joints are defined in the `sawControllersPID` XML file.

+* **v 1.3+**: `GetStateJointDesired`.
+This _read_ command returns the last requested joint positions used by the PID controller.
+Velocities are undefined.
+Efforts are based on the output of the PID controller, i.e. requested effort.<br>
+  ROS publisher: `/dvrk/<arm_name>/state_joint_desired`: `sensor_msgs::JointState`.
+The names of joints are defined in the `sawControllersPID` XML file.

 **--- Work in progress ---**